dylan-ou/VR-Escape-Room/README.md

 This is a virtual reality game developed in Unity.
 This project was developed for CS 440: Software Engineering 1 at the University of Illinois at Chicago.
+It was developed by me, Krystian Stanuch, Patricia Guerra, and Aakash Kotak.